keeshux/bitcoinspv/README.markdown

 ### Installation

+#### Podfile

+First make sure you're deploying to iOS 7.x and above:

+    platform :ios, '7.0'

+then add the following line:

+    pod 'WaSPV', '~> 0.1'

+and run `pod install`.

 #### Imports

 WaSPV declares an implicit `extern const int ddLogLevel` for CocoaLumberjack and the compiler will complain if you don't define it somewhere, e.g. in the application delegate: